 For instance, an installment loan is a loan that allows you to borrow a certain amount of money all at once.

-This type of loan is repaid over a fixed number of payments which are also known as installments.
+This type of loan is repaid over a fixed number of payments, also known as installments.

 Some installment loans have fixed payment amounts, which means the amount never changes during the life of the loan.
-With others, you might have a variable interest rate the amount could be different over time.
+With others, you might have a variable interest rate that could differ over time, meaning your payment amount could vary monthly.

-Unlike revolving credit such as credit cards or a line of credit, as a consumer, you need to decide the exact amount of money needed as a lump sum before you complete a loan application.
+Unlike with revolving credit such as credit cards or a line of credit, you must decide the exact amount of money required as a lump sum before you complete a loan application.

 While loan payments are usually monthly, this can sometimes vary.
-You’ll need to check with the lender or financial institution to know for sure.
-The term of the loan is the amount of time a borrower must repay a loan.
+You’ll need to check with the lender or financial institution to know.
+The loan term is the time a borrower must repay a loan.

-If you’re considering debt consolidation, an installment loan could be a good way to help you get your finances under control.
+If you’re considering debt consolidation, an installment loan could be an excellent way to help you get your finances under control.

 Common types of installment loans